Blog

 It was a sigil.

-Not a label meant to define me, but a symbol that allowed me to finally visualize where I actually was, and therefore where movement might land me safely.
+Instead, it was not a label meant to define me, but a symbol that allowed me to finally visualize where I actually was, and therefore where movement might land me safely.

 Consent Is Not Optional